 Vernal pools are seasonal depressions that typically hold water during certain times of the year, generally in the fall or winter.
 They are breeding grounds for a host of amphibians and invertebrate animals.
-As of January 2010, there were 46 certified vernal pools in Sturbridge, according to the Natural Heritage Endangered Species Program (NHESP) of the Massachusetts Division of Fisheries and Wildlife (MassWildlife).
+As of January 2010, there were 46 certified vernal pools in Sturbridge, according to the Natural Heritage Endangered Species Program (NHESP) of the DFW.
 These vernal pools are protected under several state and federal laws, including the Wetlands Protection Act and the Federal Clean Water Act.
-The Town's local wetlands bylaw includes a provision the creates a 200 foot buffer around certified and potential vernal pools.
+The Town's local wetlands bylaw includes a provision that creates a 200-foot buffer around certified and potential vernal pools.